140 million ISK in grant to study the impact of COVID-19

 Norway is establishing a similar initiative in existing cohorts such as MoBa (est. N=115,000) and new data collection (BryDeg2020; est. N=20,000).
 The Norwegian Mother, Father and Child Cohort Study (MoBa) is a population-based pregnancy cohort study conducted by the Norwegian Institute of Public Health.
 Participants were recruited from all over Norway from 1999-2008.
 The women consented to participation in 41% of the pregnancies.
 The cohort now includes 114,500 children, 95,200 mothers and 75,200 fathers.
 Since the 27th of March 2020, all adult and adolescent (aged 16-17 years) MoBa participants have been invited to complete short bi-weekly Covid-19 surveys.
 Several Covid-19 related items have been repeated in every wave of data collection (e.g., reporting of symptoms, diagnoses, and experience of quarantine), while other instruments (e.g., covering mental health and sleep) have been included occationally.
 Until March 2021, 25 waves of data collection have been completed, including responses from more than 114,000 adults and 25,000 adolescents.
 The establishment of MoBa and initial data collection was based on a license from the Norwegian Data Protection Agency and approval from The Regional Committees for Medical and Health Research Ethics.
 The MoBa cohort is now based on regulations related to the Norwegian Health Registry Act.
 The current study was approved by The Regional Committees for Medical and Health Research Ethics (127708/14140/20138).
 BRY.DEG2020 is a longitudinal survey study established in March 2020 at the University of Bergen and Haukeland University Hospital, with the overarching aim to monitor the effect of the pandemic and its restrictions on mental health.
 The project consists of 5 waves of online questionnaires: spring 2020, fall 2020, spring 2021, fall 2021, and spring 2022.
 The project collects self-report data on symptoms, resilience, and coping.
 Participants were aged 18 and older and signed an informed consent before answering the survey.
 Participants were recruited via social media and e-mail lists for universities across Norway and from patient organisations.
 A total of 19,372 participants answered the initial survey which was collected between 1st of April 2020 to 15 June 2020.
 A sub-sample of 13,500 agreed to be recontacted and 6,320 responded to a second survey collected in December 2020.
 The project was approved by the regional ethics committee (REK-Nord, ref.nr.
 123324).

-Estonian Biobank (EstBB) is a population-based cohort (N = 200,000) with genotype and a rich variety of phenotypic and health-related information.
+Estonian Biobank (EstBB) is a population-based cohort (N = 212,000) with genotype and a rich variety of phenotypic and health-related information on approximately 20% of all adult population in Estonia.
 At recruitment, participants signed a broad consent form allowing follow-up linkage of their electronic health records (EHR) and recontacting for future studies, thereby providing a longitudinal collection of their phenotypic information.
 A COVID-19-related data collection was established in May 2020 when web-based questionnaires including questions on COVID-19 symptoms, risk factors, and mental health was sent out to all EstBB participants who had been tested for COVID-19 with a PCR test.
-To date, the questionnaires were sent out between May to October 2020 to new PCR-tested individuals.
-Currently, 4,194 individuals have responded.
-The COVID-19 study was approved by the Estonian Committe on Bioethics and Human Research.
-A more comprehensive mental health questionnaire-based data collection is currently ongoing in the full EstBB cohort (planned response time-line March-April 2021).
-The aim of this data collection is to obtain more in-depth information on various mental health-related factors, such as socioeconomic, lifestyle subjective wellbeing, symptoms of depression, anxiety, mania, PTSD, eating disorders, ADHD, cognition, social support and stressful life events during the second lock-down period in Estonia.
+A more comprehensive mental health questionnaire-based data collection was conducted in spring 2021 in the full EstBB cohort and resulting in more than 86,000 respondents.
+The aim of this data collection was to obtain more in-depth information on various mental health-related symptoms as well as risk and protective factors, such as socioeconomic factors, lifestyle and social support.
+Research in EstBB was approved by the Estonian Committee on Bioethics and Human Research (1.1-12/3455 and 1.1-12/2860).

 Generation Scotland (GS) is a population and family-based cohort with broad consent for genetic, health, wellbeing and lifestyle studies.
 During the main recruitment phase of the study, participants completed an extensive questionnaire on medical history, lifestyle and sociodemographics, attended a clinic for measures and the collection of biological samples for biochemical and genetic study, and gave consent for linkage to NHS Scotland routine health records and for recontact for voluntary participation in follow on studies.
 The main recruitment (24,096 individuals in 5,501 family groups) took place between 2006-2011 (age range 18-100, mean (SD) 47.6 (15.4), 59% female).
 The study was approved by East of Scotland Research Ethics Service (EoSRES).
 In 2019, funding was received from the Wellcome Trust (award 216767/Z/19/Z) to expand the cohort, recruit new families and younger volunteers (aged 12 and up).
 Recruitment was put on hold by the COVID-19 pandemic, and we pivoted to conducting a series of CovidLife Surveys to establish how people were coping and feeling under COVID-19.
 The CovidLife Survey 1 ran from 17 April 2020 to 7 May 2020 which coincided with the first period of ‘stay at home’ (lockdown) measures in Scotland.
 18,518 completed the survey of whom 16,997 resided in Scotland.
 The survey was sent to all members of GS who had provided a valid email address for recontact.